tarwn/lessthandot-hugo/blogs/content/posts/2013-11-27-master-data-services-stops-working.md

 </p>

 <p style="text-align: justify;">
   This error says the database needs to be upgraded.
-Right next to it is a button called <em>Upgrade Database</em> so it seems obvious we’ll click that one.
+Right next to it is a button called <em>Upgrade Database</em> so it seems obvious we'll click that one.
 This will start a wizard which will guide you through the upgrade process.
 Hit <em>Next</em> until the upgrading begins.
 The wizard will fire off some scripts against the database to get it to consistent version.
 </p>

 <p style="text-align: justify;">